PriyanshiiAgrawall/Dog-Props/README.md

 # Dog-Props

-thids is the understanding of props in the learning journey of react framework
+This is the understanding of props in the learning journey of react framework